census-instrumentation/opencensus-service/README.md

 > It is recommended that you use the latest [release](https://github.com/census-instrumentation/opencensus-service/releases).

 The collector can be run directly from sources, binary, or a Docker image.
+If you are planning to run from sources or build on your machine starting by cloning the repo using `go get -d github.com/census-instrumentation/opencensus-service`.

 The minimum Go version required for this project is Go 1.11.4.